 Refugees are people who have fled their countries of origin to escape persecution.
 Today we see worldwide refugee levels at the highest ever recorded, with one in every 122 humans either a refugee, internally displaced, or seeking asylum, according to the United Nations High Commissioner for Refugees.
 This includes an ever-increasing number of Syrian refugees that has now reached 4 million, confirming it as the world’s single largest refugee crisis for almost 25 years.
-In FY 2014, the U.S. government admitted 69,987 refugees to the United States, just shy of meeting the goal of 70,000 admissions for the fiscal year.
+In Fiscal Year (FY) 2015, the U.S. government admitted 69,933 refugees to the United States, just shy of meeting the goal of 70,000 admissions for the fiscal year.
 7,200 Special Immigrant Visas (SIVs) were admitted, surpassing the goal of 7,000 projected for FY 2015.
 LIRS was privileged to welcome 10,514 of these vulnerable people–9,519 refugees and 995 SIVs, walking alongside them to establish new lives in American communities.

 While ORR was originally established to serve resettled refugees and asylees (individuals in the United States who have been granted asylum), its mandate has expanded tremendously to include a wide array of the world’s most vulnerable people such as: individuals who having risked their lives for the United States by serving alongside U.S. missions in Iraq and Afghanistan qualify for a Special Immigrant Visa; certain survivors of torture and human trafficking; and Cuban-Haitian entrants.
 In addition, ORR also ensures the safety and well-being of unaccompanied children and unaccompanied refugee minors.

 Challenges in the Refugee Resettlement Program

-The U.S. refugee resettlement program has not benefitted from many needed reforms since it was created more than three decades ago.
+The U.S. refugee resettlement program has not benefited from many needed reforms since it was created more than three decades ago.
 This means the funding and infrastructure of the program has not kept pace with the program’s evolving mandate and challenging refugee trends.
 The program serves many refugees who are able to find jobs and integrate quickly, while others may require more assistance and services.